A step down transformer is a device which reduces a higher AC potential to a lower AC potential as per its winding ratio and specifications.

 This can be a wise idea to utilize an electrostatic shielding between the primary and secondary winding to circumvent electrical interference from moving across to the secondary from the primary.

-The shield can be constructed from a copper foil which can be wound between the two winding for somewhat more than a tum.
+The shield for step down transformers can be constructed from a copper foil which can be wound between the two winding for somewhat more than a tum.
 Insulation has to be presented across the entire foil and proper care taken in order that the two ends of the foil never come in contact with each other.
-Additionally a wire could be soldered with this shielding fil and connected with the ground line of the circuit or with the lamination of the transformer which may be clamped with the ground line of the circuit.
+Additionally a wire could be soldered with this shielding field and connected with the ground line of the circuit or with the lamination of the transformer which may be clamped with the ground line of the circuit.